 Corporate and Regulatory

-- Leading Locally Ltd is a wholly-owned subsidiary of Leading Locally Ltd (Isle of Man) and is a company with limited liability registered in England and Wales under company number 06829556, registered at 28 Ringlet Way, Aylesbury, Buckinghamshire, HP19 9BS, England
+- Lolly Global Ltd is a company with limited liability registered in England and Wales under company number 06829556, registered at 44 China Court, London, E1W 2JF, England

-- The directors of Leading Locally Ltd are Mr R M Holmes, Mr J P Thomsen, Mr K P Beard, Mr K P Loit and Mr J T Holmes
+- The directors of Lolly Global Ltd are Mr R M Holmes, Mr J P Thomsen and Mr K P Beard

-- Leading Locally Ltd and the websites and app it operates are registered with the Information Commissioner of the Isle of Man for data protection purposes
+- Lolly Global Ltd is registered with the Information Commissioner’s Office of the United Kingdom for data protection purposes

-- Leading Locally Ltd, is registered for Value Added Tax in the United Kingdom and the European Union under VAT number GB 003 3177 25
+- Lolly Global Ltd, is registered for Value Added Tax in the United Kingdom and the European Union under VAT number GB 003 3177 25

-- Isle of Man and UK companies will be charged 20% Value Added Tax in addition to the price per brand interaction.
+- UK companies will be charged 20% Value Added Tax in addition to the price per brand interaction.
 EU companies will be charged VAT or must provide their EU VAT number

-- Leading Locally Ltd is registered for data protection with the Information Commissioner of the Isle of Man¹.
+- Lolly Global Ltd is registered for data protection with the Information Commissioner’s Office of the United Kingdom.

-- Leading Locally Ltd complies with GDPR² legislation and any national requirements.
+- Lolly Global Ltd complies with GDPR legislation and any national requirements.